manuvinay/PythonAssignment2/README.md

 <h1>Assignment 2: Control Structures in Python</h1>

-<p>This repository contains Python scripts for Module 3, focusing on conditional statements and loops.</p>
+<p>This repository contains Python scripts for Assignment 2, focusing on conditional statements and loops.</p>

 <h2>Functionality</h2>